Skip to main content

 What is the MOA of Loqtorzi (toripalimab)?

-Loqtorzi was approved by the FDA on October 27, 2023 for the treatment of advanced nasopharyngeal carcinoma (NPC), a rare type of head and neck cancer.
+Loqtorzi was approved on October 27, 2023 for the treatment of advanced nasopharyngeal carcinoma (NPC).
+It is used:

 How does Loqtorzi work in cancer?

+Loqtorzi is known as an immune checkpoint inhibitor.
 Loqtorzi works with the immune system to help fight cancer and is considered an immunotherapy treatment.
-It is given as an intravenous infusion
+It is given as an intravenous (IV) infusion.

 The immune system helps to guard the body from infections due to bacteria, viruses, and even cancer.
 The immune system has a memory, too, and it can remember and recognize when foreign invaders, such as cancer, attempt to inhabit our body.